23Benji/Password_Manager/README.md

 Contributions are welcome!
 If you'd like to add a feature or improve the code, feel free to fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the <LICENCE> file for details.
+See the Licence file for details.